kj187/aws_proxy/README.md

 python main.py --aws-profile AWSPROFILENAME --bastion-host 1.2.3.4 --bastion-username firstname.lastname opensearch --local-bind-port 8888 --cluster-name CLUSTERNAME
 ```

+You can also ignore the `--bastion-host` flag, in this case the `--bastion-label-selector` flag with its default value of `tag:Name=bastion` comes into play.
+It will search an EC2 instance with a tag "Name" and with the Value "bastion".
+So, just tag your bastion host with this Key=Value.

 ## Based on

 - Python 3+